Identifying and training best practices in residential orphan care

 But love and good intentions are not enough.
 Children still fail.

-Global orphan statistics are notoriously unreliable, but there are a few things of which we are certain.
-At least 6 million children live in residential orphan care—what you would call orphanages, and many millions more in foster care.
-What we know about these kids when they leave residential programs, group homes or foster care, is that they do not make a successful transition to adult living.
+Global orphan statistics are notoriously unreliable, but there are a few things we know for sure.
+At least 6 million children live in orphanages, and many millions more in foster care.
+What we know about these kids when they leave alternative care is that they do not make a successful transition to independence.

 - A Russian study found that 12% take their lives before age 18, and 60% of boys who age out of orphan care are incarcerated at some point.

 - A European study reported that 40% of orphans are homeless within three years of aging out of care.